0x-Zane/Fokon/README.md

 /resistance_code n{color}   with n number of arguments , you input the color of the resistance in the correct order and the bot will help you knowing the resistance value

---GAMING--
+--SCIENCE--

+/periodic {element} # we take element.lower and get from a dictionnary or small db the information of the element --GAMING--

 /steam track